 Please note that we are not sending numbers out in the post in advance.
 You have the option of either:

-–Collecting your race pack from the Up and Running store in Kingston town Center.
+–Collecting your race pack from the Up and Running store in Surbiton.
 Collection dates will be confirmed in due course.

 –Or alternatively from race registration on the day.
 If you are picking up your number on the day please allow plenty of time for this.
 Only the person who has entered the race should collect the race number.

 It is permitted to transfer race numbers to another person, but this should only be done in advance through the Race registration service operated by Sport Systems.
 This is a condition for entering the race and is extremely important especially in the event of illness or an accident during the event.
 It may also affect the results, and may mean someone getting a prize to which they aren’t entitled.
 If you would like to organise a transfer please contact: firstname.lastname@example.org